jonaprieto/specs/src/architecture/economics/proof-of-stake/reward-distribution.md

 While rewards are given out at the end of every epoch, voting power is only updated after the pipeline offset for implementational reasons.

+The quantity $c_V(e)$ is not the same for all delegations, primarily because it would be redundant to charge a commission for self-bonds.
+This also allows the validator flexibility, for example to relax the commission rates in case of large delegations etc.

+The validator can change the commission rate at any point, subject to a maximum rate of change per epoch, which is a constant specified when the validator is created and is not subject to change once the validator creation has been accepted.

 ## Slashes

 Slashes should lead to punishment for delegators who were contributing voting power to the validator at the height of the infraction, _as if_ the delegations were iterated over and slashed individually.